Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Are scupper plugs universal?
 Yes and No. Scupper holes come in different sizes and shapes.
 The holes in some kayaks are all the same size and other kayaks have scupper holes that vary in size and shape.

 When buying a universal plug, look for a plug with the proper fit for your scupper holes.
-For instance, Harmony scupper plugs are a great product that fits any kayak scupper hole between 1 and 1-3/8 inches.
+For instance, these universal scupper plugs are a great product that fits any kayak scupper hole up to 1.25 inches.

 How does a scupper valve work?
 Scupper valves are one-way plugs.
 They allow water that enters a sit-on-top kayak to drain out the scupper holes while also blocking water from splashing up through the holes.